Al3zama1/swe-notes/CCNA/16 - Classic Spanning Tree Protocol (STP).md

 ![stp max age timer](./img/stp-max-age-timer.png)
 * If another BPDU is receive before the max age timer counts down to 0, the timer will reset to 20 seconds and no change will occur.
 * If another BPDU is not received, the max age timer counts down to 0 and the switch will reevaluate its STP choices, including root bridge, local root, designated, and non-designated ports.
 * If a non-designated port is selected to become a designated or root port, it will transition from the blocking state to the listening state (15 seconds), learning state (15 seconds), and then finally the forwarding state.
-Therefore, it can take a total of 50 seconds for a blocking interface to transition to forwarding.
+Therefore, it can take a total of 50 seconds for a blocking state interface to transition to forwarding state.
 	* A forwarding interface can move directly into a blocking state.
 There is no worry about creating a loop by blocking an interface.
 ## STP BPDU
 ![STP BPDU Wireshark Analysis](./img/stp-bpdu-wireshark.png)